-The workshop included an interdisciplinary roster of interested parties from Government, Indigenous organizations, Industry, Academia, and Nonprofits.
-Key organizations in attendance included: Bureau of Ocean Energy Management, DARPA, Department of Energy, Johns Hopkins Applied Physics Laboratory, Lindblad Expeditions, Monterey Bay Aquarium Institute, NASA, National Geographic Society, New England Biolabs, NOAA, Oceankind, OceanX, Office of Naval Research, Oxford Nanopore Technologies, Smithsonian, US Department of the Interior, and the US Geological Survey.
+academia, and nonprofits.
+Key organizations in attendance included the Bureau of Ocean Energy Management, Defense Advanced Research Projects Agency, Department of Energy, APL, Lindblad Expeditions, Monterey Bay Aquarium Research Institute, NASA, National Geographic Society, New England Biolabs, National Oceanic and Atmospheric Administration, Oceankind, OceanX, Office of Naval Research, Oxford Nanopore Technologies, Smithsonian, US Department of the Interior, and US Geological Survey.

 This workshop marked a turning point with the announcement of the National Aquatic Environmental DNA Strategy.
-The new 27-page document provides a roadmap to expedite eDNA's implementation and guidance on developing common guidelines, policies and standards.
+The new 28-page document provides both a roadmap to expedite the implementation of eDNA monitoring and guidance on developing common practices, policies, and standards.
 The workshop's subsequent discussions and presentations provided potential directions to put that strategy into action.
 The workshop included a series of sessions that addressed both immediate translational goals and long-term vision for eDNA applications.

-The strategy release and workshop occurred at a critical time, as the world faces increasing environmental challenges, representing a critical juncture for protecting earth systems.
+The strategy release and workshop occurred at a critical time, as the world faces increasing environmental challenges, representing a pivotal juncture for protecting earth systems.
 Fully realizing the potential of eDNA technology through thoughtful, coordinated implementation can provide the community with the information and resources needed to ensure the sustainability and security of our global natural resources.

-"Today, we take one step closer to converting the possibility of eDNA into routine reality - not just an idea, not just things that we have tested and are using, but at scale," said Jane Lubchenco, who announced the new strategy.
+"Today, we take one step closer to converting the possibility of eDNA into routine reality-not just an idea, not just things that we have tested and are using, but at scale," said Jane Lubchenco, who announced the new strategy.
 "We are really on the precipice of being able to do some amazing things."

-The Honorable Jane Lubchenco

-Deputy Director for Climate and Environment at the White House Office of Science and Technology Policy (OSTP)
+The Honorable Jane Lubchenco Deputy Director for Climate and Environment at the White House Office of Science and Technology Policy

-The national strategy makes the case the eDNA should no longer be considered an experimental methodology, but an integral tool for sustained exploration, mapping, and monitoring of aquatic life.
-It highlights the need for federal agency coordination, as well as partnership with state, local, tribal, and territorial governments, academic institutions, industry, and others to develop common guidelines, policies and standards for how eDNA should be collected and used in decision making, to bring eDNA from a research concept to sustained operation.
+The national strategy makes the case that eDNA should no longer be considered an experimental methodology but rather an integral tool for sustained exploration, mapping, and monitoring of aquatic life.
+It highlights the need for federal agency coordination as well as partnership with state, local, tribal, and territorial governments; academic institutions; industry; and others to develop common guidelines, policies, and standards for how eDNA should be collected and used in decision-making, to bring eDNA from a research concept to sustained operation.

-Successful strategy implementation will increase public confidence in eDNA findings and help ensure delivery of reliable, accurate eDNA information to make educated investments, evaluate management actions, and ensure compliance with environmental regulations. eDNA implementation is also central to the success of the Nation's broader biodiversity, bioeconomy, biosecurity, and bioconservation goals, and is part of a larger set of efforts including the National Strategy for Sustainable Ocean Economy and the National Ocean Biodiversity Strategy.
+Successful strategy implementation will increase public confidence in eDNA findings and help ensure delivery of reliable, accurate eDNA information to make educated investments, evaluate management actions, and ensure compliance with environmental regulations.
+Implementation of eDNA monitoring is also central to the success of the nation's broader biodiversity, bioeconomy, biosecurity, and bioconservation goals, and is part of a larger set of efforts including the National Strategy for a Sustainable Ocean Economy and the National Ocean Biodiversity Strategy.

 The national strategy consists of three goals with multiple sub-objectives as shown below.
-The workshop agenda and workshop topics were specifically oriented around these objectives to provide relevant context from multiple perspectives (researchers, technology developers, policy-makers, and end-users) to stimulate thoughtful discussion on how to move into the implementation phase of this strategy.
+The workshop agenda and workshop topics were specifically oriented around these objectives to provide relevant context from multiple perspectives (researchers, technology developers, policymakers, and end users) to stimulate thoughtful discussion on how to move into the implementation phase of this strategy.